Survey: Is N.C’s Born-Digital News Legacy Being Sent Down the Memory Hole?

 To help fix that, the National Endowment for the Humanities is sponsoring a survey of North Carolina news organizations to collect information about how they use and preserve born-digital news.
 It is part of the “Dodging the Memory Hole” work led by the Educopia Institute and the Reynolds Journalism Institute at the University of Missouri.
 They are hoping to launch other state-wide surveys in five more states later this year.

-If you work at a news organization in North Carolina, please fill out the survey at httpss://www.surveymonkey.com/r/chronicles_NEWS, or ask one of your colleagues to do so.
+If you work at a news organization in North Carolina, please fill out the survey at httpss://www.surveymonkey.com/r/chronicles_NEWS or ask one of your colleagues to do so.

-The results of this online interview will be used to by librarians, technologists and journalists to establish industry standards for preserving born-digital news and to propose future projects that help news organizations and communities preserve and protect their legacies.
+The results of this online interview will be used by librarians, technologists and journalists to establish industry standards for preserving born-digital news and to propose future projects that help news organizations and communities preserve and protect their legacies.

 The initial findings are going to be presented at a gathering of North Carolina’s journalists, librarians, scholars, technologists, publishers, vendors, and other interested stakeholders on May 11-12 in Charlotte.
 You can also register for this event at https://educopia.org/events/dmh

-The Educopia Institute, a nonprofit that works with educational and cultural institutions to increase their impact, will keep the responses completely anonymous in all research results, so that you and your organization cannot be identified.
+The Educopia Institute, a nonprofit that works with educational and cultural institutions to increase their impact, will keep the responses completely anonymous in all research results so that you and your organization cannot be identified.
 The research results will focus only on aggregated findings.

 If you have questions about the survey, please contact Katherine Skinner at (404) 783-2534 or katherine@educopia.org.